John's Post-Injury Guidance

 "After the first days have passed, soft tissues need love"

 Load - Let pain guide your gradual return to normal activities.
-Your body will tell you when its safe to increase load.
-Optimal loading without exacerbating pain promotes repair, remodelling and builds tissue tolerance within the capacity of tendons, muscles and ligaments through a process known as mechanotransduction.
+Your body will tell you when it's safe to increase the load.
+Optimal loading without exacerbating pain promotes repair and remodelling and builds tissue tolerance within the capacity of tendons, muscles and ligaments through a process known as mechanotransduction.

 Bibliography: Dubois, B. and Esculier, J., 2019.
 Soft-tissue injuries simply need PEACE and LOVE.
 British Journal of Sports Medicine